How to install a curtain rod / drapery rod

 - Hold one curtain rod mount up and make sure it is high enough so that the curtains will cover the top of the window.
 Higher than the top of the window by a few inches may look better, and block out more light.
 Using a pencil, mark the location of the bottom screw hole on the paper and set the curtain rod mount down.
 Pre-drill a hole into the wall just deep enough to make it easy to drive the screw straight into the wall.

 - Holding the curtain rod mount in one hand at a slight angle so you can easily drive the screw in without interference from the arm of the mount, drive the bottom screw into the wall.
+(This is were you will need the extension screwholder tip as the chuck of a drill will interfere with the arm of the mount).
 Level the curtain rod mount as it begins to snug up against the wall, then drive in the top screw.
 If your screws do not tighten securely, you may not have hit a stud or adequate backing.
 When installing wrought iron curtain rods or any other hardware to your wall, you will need wall anchors (see below).

 - Put the finials on the curtain rod and place one end of the rod in the mount you just installed.
 Lay the (magnetic) level on top of the curtain rod while holding the curtain rod and the curtain rod mount together and raise them up so that the curtain rod is level.
 When the rod is level, repeat step 3.